mattwarren/mattwarren.github.io/_posts/2016-08-23-Analysing-Optimisations-in-the-Wire-Serialiser.md

 [Full benchmark code and results](https://gist.github.com/mattwarren/da62343df8fbdc5378df21e49df6a7c3)

-**Note:** this demonstrates how BenchmarkDotNet can show you [memory allocations]({{ base }}/2016/02/17/adventures-in-benchmarking-memory-allocations/) as well as the time taken.
+**Note:** these results nicely demonstrate how BenchmarkDotNet can show you [memory allocations]({{ base }}/2016/02/17/adventures-in-benchmarking-memory-allocations/) as well as the time taken.

-Interesting they hadn't actually removed all memory allocations as the comparisons between `OptimisedLookup` and `OptimisedLookupCustomComparer` show.
-So I [sent a P.R](https://github.com/akkadotnet/Wire/pull/76) which removes unnecessary boxing, by using a Custom Comparer rather than the default Struct comparer.
+Interestingly they hadn't actually removed all memory allocations as the comparisons between `OptimisedLookup` and `OptimisedLookupCustomComparer` show.
+To fix this I [sent a P.R](https://github.com/akkadotnet/Wire/pull/76) which removes unnecessary boxing, by using a Custom Comparer rather than the default `struct` comparer.

 ### Byte buffers, allocations and GC

 Again removing unnecessary memory allocations were key in this optimisation, most of which can be seen in the [NoAllocBitConverter](https://github.com/akkadotnet/Wire/blob/dev/Wire/NoAllocBitConverter.cs).
 Clearly serialisation spends *a lot* of time converting from the in-memory representation of an object to the serialised version, i.e. a `byte []`.
-So several tricks were employed to ensure that temporary memory allocations were either removed or if that wasn't possible, they were done using a buffer from a buffer pool rather than allocating a new one each time (see "Buffer recycling")
+So several tricks were employed to ensure that temporary memory allocations were either removed completely or if that wasn't possible, they were done by re-using a buffer from a pool rather than allocating a new one each time (see ["Buffer recycling"](https://rogeralsing.com/2016/08/16/wire-writing-one-of-the-fastest-net-serializers/))

 [![StringSerialisationDeserialisation-Results]({{ base }}/images/2016/08/StringSerialisationDeserialisation-Results.png)]({{ base }}/images/2016/08/StringSerialisationDeserialisation-Results.png)